monotonee/django-forcedfields/src/README.rst

 This field inherits all functionality and interfaces from Django's standard CharField but, rather than producing a ``VARCHAR`` field in the database, the FixedCharField creates a ``CHAR`` field.
 The parent CharField class' keyword argument ``max_length`` is retained and, when passed, specifies the ``CHAR`` field's max length just like it does for the ``VARCHAR`` implementation.
+The ``CHAR`` data type is supported on all RDBMS in common use with Django.

-The ``CHAR`` field is supported on all RDBMS in common use with Django.
+In addition, if a FixedCharField on a model is not given an explicit value and no default field value has been explicitly defined, a ``NULL`` value will be inserted on Model.save().
+This is in contrast to Django's standard CharField which incorrectly attempts to insert an empty string in such a case.
+Ideally, with no explicit value and no default value, an integrity error would be raised by the database but Django's ORM absolutely requires a value for all fields in ``INSERT`` operations.

-The current implementation of the FixedCharField does not output complete DDL.
-Future development will add the ``DEFAULT`` modifier clause when necessary.
+It is impossible to simply omit a database column's value in an ``INSERT`` statement.

 A note here on Django's `admonition on null values with text fields
 <https://docs.djangoproject.com/en/dev/ref/models/fields/#null>`_: Django is wrong. ``NULL`` means
 unknown data, an empty string means an empty string.
-Their meanings are semantically different by definition.
+Their meanings are *semantically different* by definition.
 Set ``null=True`` on text fields when your use case warrants it.
 That is, when you may have a complete absence of data as well as the need to record an empty string.
 Google this topic for more analysis.